Q: Dear SaaStr: What Percent of My Revenue Should Come from Referrals and Word of Mouth?

 If you see 20% or more of your new customers coming from word-of-mouth by $2m-$3m ARR,

 — Jason ✨BeKind✨ Lemkin ⚫️ (@jasonlk) July 21, 2021

 Then as CEO, your job, as best you can, is to accelerate that process.
 To get that word-of-mouth/viral/refer

 - Over-hire in Customer Success if you can afford to.
 Have more hands helping your early customers be happy.
 More here:

 - Double-down on your “mini-brand” as soon as it emerges.
 As soon as you start to get any referrals, double down here.
 Have your first user conference.
 Do more niche events and PR.
 Get on a plane and spend time with your super-seeders.
 Make yourself appear to break-out within your narrow niche before anyone in the Rest of the World has ever heard of you.
 More on this here:

 - Ask.
-Ask your happy customers for more referrals, both directly, and through tools like Influitive and others than can automate this.
+Ask your happy customers for more referrals, both directly, and through tools that can automate this.

 - Don’t get distracted.
 Once you have a niche that works, focus on that niche, at least until you are big enough to be able to afford to have a separate team work on new things.
 If most of your customers are SMBs, stay focused there until $10m ARR.
 Same if they are mid-market.
 The more you concentrate on what’s working, and not searching for that shiny penny, the faster referrals and your mini-brand will work.
 Avoid a “peanut butter” strategy if for no other reason than that it won’t create enough second order revenue.